Gbemiga97/IAM_Portfolio/EntraID-SCIM-Provisioning-Integration/Lab.md

    - Configure automatic user account provisioning to Slack in Azure
    - In the app's properties, go to "Provisioning" > Set mode to "Automatic" > Test connection (it should succeed).

-📸 Screenshot of configurations on Enterprise apps, Slack SSO, and Provisioning:
+📸 Screenshots of configurations on Enterprise apps, Slack SSO, and Provisioning:

 <div>
    <img width="310" height="310" alt="Screenshot 2025-12-24 153239" src="https://github.com/user-attachments/assets/83d99e56-9fdc-4a58-a383-6668cee8335c" />